sainioan/gitRep/documentation/Arkkitehtuuri.md

 ## Database

 Data about the users and their financial transactions is saved into mybudgetapp.db, which is an SQLite database.
+Mybudgetapp.db consists of 5 tables: category, user, expense, income, and balance.
-The database creates the database
+The SQL statements for creating the database tables.

 CREATE TABLE IF NOT EXISTS category ( id INTEGER PRIMARY KEY,